Card games in the USA

 There are several games which are popular in the USA and almost unknown elsewhere, such as Pinochle, Pitch (Setback), Bid Whist and Tonk.
 Pegs and Jokers and Fast Track are American hybrid card / board games that are especially popular among RVers.
 Pishe Pasha is played predominantly in Jewish communities.
 The American game Spades has spread to several parts of the world through its popularity in the military, and more recently as an online game.

 There are also many local games played in particular parts of the USA - many of these brought in and preserved by immigrants from Europe in the 19th and 20th centuries.
 Examples are Bourré (or Boo-Ray) in Louisiana, Pedro in Southern Louisiana, Pepper in Iowa and Ohio, Tribello in Illinois, Sheepshead and Skat in Wisconsin, Kloepper in Illinois, Minnesota Whist in Minnesota, and its variant Two-player Whist and Clabber in Indiana.
 Crazy Solo, played in Oregon, is a variant of Six-Bid Solo, which is probably still played in several places where there are communities of German origin.
-The gambling Rummy game Panguingue (Pan) is played mainly in the southwest and the Tonk variant Game, Flip, Flop is played in Ohio.
+The gambling Rummy game Panguingue (Pan) and the fishing game Porrazo are played in the southwest and the Tonk variant Game, Flip, Flop is played in Ohio.
 The children's game James Bond is played in California and probably more widely: it is also becoming known overseas.

 One-Eyed Jack is a traditional hybrid card and board game played in parts of in the Eastern USA, including North Carolina and Tennessee.